SolaceLabs/solace-pretty-dump/README.md

  - Default parameters will be: localhost:55555 default foo bar '#noexport/>' 2
  - Subscribing options (arg 5, or shortcut mode arg 1), one of:
     • Comma-separated list of Direct topic subscriptions
-       - Strongly consider prefixing with "#noexport/" if using DMR or MNR
+       - Automatic "#noexport/" prefixes added for DMR/MNR; disable with --export
     • q:queueName to consume from queue
     • b:queueName to browse a queue (all messages, or range by MsgSpoolID or RGMID)
     • f:queueName to browse/dump only first oldest message on a queue